babblevoice/projectrtp/README.md

 ### `npm test`

-All tests are run from node.
-From the root directory run `npm test`.
+All tests are run from NodeJS.
+From the root directory, run the `npm test`.
 These test all our interfaces and should test expected outputs.
 These tests use mocha.

 The folder is separated out into interface, unit and mock.
 The mock folder contains mock objects/functions required for testing.
 Unit tests are to help test internal functions.
 Interface tests are used to guarantee a stable interface for a specific version number.
-If these tests require changing (other than bug fixing i.e. a material API change) then a major version update will happen.
+If these tests require changing (other than bug fixing i.e. a material API change), then a major version update will happen.

 ### `npm run stress`